2026 Polymer Clay Color Trends Without the Dead Inventory Risk

 - Best pairings: Chalk white, camel, terracotta, cocoa, smoked olive

-- Finish directions to test: Matte, softly buffed satin, or a sample-tested water-based glaze on higher-touch pieces
+- Finish directions to test: Matte, softly buffed satin, or a water-based glaze already tried on a sample for higher-touch pieces

 - Useful forms to test: Pebble studs, geometric slabs, sew-through buttons, trays, small vessels